Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Introduction

 \section{Introduction}

 The Large Hadron Collider (LHC) experiments discovered the Higgs boson and established the Standard Model (SM) of particle physics.
-However, the currently central values of the Higgs boson mass $m_{h}=125.09 \pm 0.21 ({\rm stat}) \pm 0.11({\rm syst})\ {\rm GeV}$~\cite{Aad:2015zhl,Aad:2013wqa, Chatrchyan:2013mxa,Giardino:2013bma} and the top quark mass $m_{t}=172.44\pm 0.13 ({\rm stat}) \pm 0.47 ({\rm syst})\ {\rm GeV}$~\cite{Khachatryan:2015hba} suggest that the effective Higgs potential develops an instability at the high scale $\Lambda_{I} \approx 10^{11}\ {\rm GeV}$.
-Therefore, if there are no new physics to stabilize the Higgs field, the current electroweak vacuum is not stable and finally cause a catastrophic vacuum decay through quantum tunneling~\cite{Kobzarev:1974cp,Coleman:1977py,Callan:1977pt}.
-Fortunately, the vacuum decay timescale is longer than the age of our Universe~\cite{Degrassi:2012ry,Isidori:2001bm, Ellis:2009tp,EliasMiro:2011aa}, and therefore, it has been thought that the metastability of our electroweak vacuum does not cause cosmological problems to the observed Universe.
+But currently central values of the Higgs boson mass $m_{h}=125.09 \pm 0.21 ({\rm stat}) \pm 0.11({\rm syst})\ {\rm GeV}$~\cite{Aad:2015zhl,Aad:2013wqa, Chatrchyan:2013mxa,Giardino:2013bma} and the top quark mass $m_{t}=172.44\pm 0.13 ({\rm stat}) \pm 0.47 ({\rm syst})\ {\rm GeV}$~\cite{Khachatryan:2015hba} suggest that the effective Higgs potential develops an instability about the scale $\Lambda_{I} \approx 10^{11}\ {\rm GeV}$.
+Therefore, if there are no new physics to stabilize the Higgs field, the current electroweak vacuum is not stable and finally causes a vacuum decay through quantum tunneling~\cite{Kobzarev:1974cp,Coleman:1977py,Callan:1977pt}.
+Fortunately, the vacuum decay timescale is longer than the age of the Universe~\cite{Degrassi:2012ry,Isidori:2001bm, Ellis:2009tp,EliasMiro:2011aa}, and therefore, it has been thought that the metastability of our electroweak vacuum does not cause cosmological problems to the observed Universe.